shinyingl/Advanced-Lane-Finding/README.md

 ![Image5](output_images/05_FindLaneBoundary.png)   ![Image5](output_images/05_Histogram.png)

 ### 5. Find Lane Line from the Feedback of Previous Frame
-Use previous frame information as initial condition to search current frame lane line with `search_around_poly`:
+Use previous frame information as initial conditions to search current frame lane line with `search_around_poly`:
 - From the 2nd frame of the video, use the previous fram fitted coefficient as a starting point to search for the non-zero pixels in the green shaded area as below.
 (I noticed that if I choose different search range in this compared to the sliding window range, it will screw up the lane line prediction a little bit with my chosen parameters of thresholded binary images.)
 - Again, a 2nd order polynominal fit is used to predict the lane line boundary.
 - Using the feedback from previous frame increases the stability of the lane line prediction